minhduccse/super-h-lab-kobuki-slam/README.md

 vi ~/.bashrc

 # add these lines to the end of .bashrc file
-export ROS_MASTER_URI:http://192.168.0.100:11311 # address of Khadas
+export ROS_MASTER_URI=http://192.168.0.100:11311 # address of Khadas
-export ROS_HOSTNAME:192.168.0.110 # address of PC
+export ROS_HOSTNAME=192.168.0.110 # address of PC
 ```
 Finalize this step by executing this on both:
 ```
 source ~/.bashrc
 ```
-Note that ROS will only run with `roscore` running on the master node detected.
+For your PC, note that ROS will only run with `roscore` running on the master node detected.
 Therefore, modify the added lines to these to get your ROS locally and independently available:
 ```
 export ROS_MASTER_URI=http://localhost:11311
 export ROS_HOSTNAME=localhost
 ```
 ### 2.2.
 SLAM with RTAB-Map: Mapping
+**Remark: Steps in this Section 2.2 are mostly to be executed on Khadas.
+You are recommended to use SSH.**

 First step of SLAM algorithm is to generate the surrounding's map by manually maneuvering the robot around.
 We already created a few launch files to invoke our ROS components of mainly `nodes` and `topics`.
 The next step is to navigate to and run one by one.

 Let's open your favorite console; if not chosen yet, why not trying [Byobu](https://www.byobu.org/downloads)?
 In one window (1), run `roscore`: